Israeli Football Supporters Back Home After Amsterdam Violence - UrduPoint

 The Israeli military said it had banned all its personnel from travelling to the Netherlands until further notice.

-Netanyahu's office warned fans in a statement against attending a Maccabi Tel Aviv basketball match in Italy's Bologna on Friday, citing "calls... on social media to harm Israelis and Jews".
+Netanyahu's office warned fans against attending a Maccabi Tel Aviv basketball match in Italy's Bologna on Friday, citing "calls... on social media to harm Israelis and Jews".

 Dutch Prime Minister Dick Schoof denounced the "terrible anti-Semitic attack".

 "We will not tolerate (it).
-We will prosecute the perpetrators.
-And I'm deeply ashamed that this could happen in the Netherlands in 2024," Schoof told reporters on the sidelines of an EU leaders' meeting in Budapest.
+We will prosecute the perpetrators," Schoof told reporters on the sidelines of an EU leaders' meeting in Budapest.

 European Union chief Ursula von der Leyen said she was "outraged" by "vile attacks targeting Israeli citizens in Amsterdam".